Are you wondering how Venmo can better your financial situation? Find out what stores take Venmo scans, and how to use Venmo in-store and online.

 Touch-free payment methods like Venmo are slowly switching the world to a cardless, cashless, and contactless economy.
 The new fintech options are faster and safer than paying with a money order, withdrawing $10 from an ATM, or cashing a personal check.

 Stores are taking the leap by using Venmo QR codes.
-Going forward, stores that accept Venmo and other contactless payment methods like Google Pay or Apple Pay will only increase.
+Going forward, stores that accept Venmo and other contactless payment methods like Google Pay or Apple Pay will only increase as traditional payment methods become outdated.

 To pay touch-free with your Venmo wallet in-store, open the Venmo app and scan a QR code.
 Otherwise, generate a QR code and let the cashier or self-checkout machine scan your QR code.
 For online purchases, shop with your phone at eligible merchant websites and tap the PayPal button.
 You’ll be directed to the PayPal website, where you can select to pay with your Venmo account.

-Alternatively, enable Venmo web payment or connect browsers to pay directly with a Venmo button on eligible websites.
+Alternatively, enable Venmo web payment or your mobile browse to pay directly with a Venmo button on eligible websites.
 Unfortunately, Venmo online payment only works with mobile browsers and doesn’t work on a desktop or laptop.

 You can also link your Venmo credit card or account to third-party apps like Uber Eats, Grubhub, Uber, Amazon, or Target Mobile app for a smooth in-app checkout experience.